makrai/notes/yang2109-eliminate-lang-in-multiling.md

 * our sentences for extracting principle components are sampled from Wiki-40B (Guo+ 2020)
 * 10,000 sentences per language
-  * performance initially increases as more sentences are used but then is almost unchanged after n > 10, 000.
-We tried
+* performance initially increases as more sentences are used but then is almost unchanged after n > 10, 000
 * different samplings of {t iL } and text resources other than Wiki-40B, eg Tatoeba (Artetxe and Schwenk, 2019); minimal differences in performance

 ## 3.2 Amazon Reviews